 Take a 3" x 1/2" piece of aluminum and drill 2 holes in it using a 1/8" drill bit.
 Give it a 90° bend as shown in the photos.
 Temporarily tape it to the oven handle while playing with the open/close motion (by going between the "Door open position" and "Door closed position" screens) of the door, and adjusting the aluminum to work.
 Drill 2 pilot holes in the oven handle using a small 1/16" or 5/64" drill bit.
 Attach the aluminum to the handle.
-Once you've done this, use ControLeo2's menu to adjust the open and closed positions for the servo.
 The oven door should open around 1".
 That is enough to provide sufficient cooling after the reflow.

 The door servo is always moved to the closed position when the oven powers up.
-The door will be opened slowly soon after the maximum temperature is reached, and closed again when the oven cools to 50°C. You can change that behavior in the reflow profile though.
+Typically, the door will be opened slowly soon after the maximum temperature is reached, and closed again when the oven cools to 50°C. You can change that behavior in the reflow profile though.